SMacOne/pageCrawler/README.md

 2. With an IDE like Pycharm, open from menu bar( New File --- New Project) set the local directory in project directory field and open project.
 3. Open the IDE Terminal.

-4. If u don't see a virtual environment in the project before to continue create it first!
+4. If u aren't inside a virtual environment, before to continue create it!
 PyCharm usually create a virtual environment each time u open a new project.

+To create a virtual environment in your IDE: Execute th command: python -m venv name_environment, name_environment is the name of tne new virtual environment.

+Activate the virtual Environment:

+On Windows: name_environment\Scripts\activate.
+On macOS and Linux: name_environment/bin/activate.

-5. Navigate in the directory tree until to reach the project directory (pageCrawlyPrj)
+6. Navigate in the directory tree until to reach the project directory (pageCrawlyPrj)
-6. To reach the project directory in the terminal use these commands (Cd..  cd pageCrawlyPrj)
+7. To reach the project directory in the terminal use these commands (Cd..  cd pageCrawlyPrj)
-7. Install project dependencies (pip install  -r requirements.txt --proxy http://proxy.istat.it:8080).
+8. Install project dependencies (pip install  -r requirements.txt --proxy http://proxy.istat.it:8080).
 If u don't have a proxy delete  --proxy http://proxy.istat.it:8080 from the command line
-8. Run the spider (scrapy crawl newSpider)
+9. Run the spider (scrapy crawl newSpider)